sunpy/ablog/docs/manual/ablog-configuration-options.rst

 Blog sidebars
 -------------

-Finally, there are seven sidebars you can include in your HTML output using Sphinx_ :confval:`html_sidebars` configuration option.
+There are seven Ablog sidebars you can include in your HTML output using Sphinx_ :confval:`html_sidebars` configuration option (in addition to your theme sidebars).

+- ``alog/postcard.html`` provides information regarding the current post (when on a post page)
+- ``alog/recentposts.html`` lists most recent five posts.
+- ``alog/tagcloud.html`` provides a links to a archive pages generated for each tag
+- ``alog/category.html``, ``alog/authors.html``, ``alog/languages.html``, and ``alog/locations.html`` sidebars generates list of link to respective archive pages with number of matching posts (e.g., "Manual 14)", "2023 (8)", "English (22")).

-Sidebars that you see on the left are listed below in the same order:
+For example, sidebars that you see on this website on the left are:

 .. code-block:: python

    html_sidebars = {
-      '**': [...,
-             'ablog/postcard.html', 'ablog/recentposts.html',
-             'ablog/tagcloud.html', 'ablog/categories.html',
+    "**": [
+        # Comes from Alabaster theme
+        "about.html",
+        "searchfield.html",
+        # Ablog sidebards
+        "ablog/postcard.html",
+        "ablog/recentposts.html",
+        "ablog/tagcloud.html",
+        "ablog/categories.html",
+        "ablog/archives.html",
+        "ablog/authors.html",
+        "ablog/languages.html",
+        "ablog/locations.html",
-             'ablog/archives.html', ]
+    ]
 }

-:file:`postcard.html` provides information regarding the current post.
-:file:`recentposts.html` lists most recent five posts.
-Others provide a link to a archive pages generated for each tag, category, and year.
-In addition, there are ``authors.html``, ``languages.html``, and ``locations.html`` sidebars that link to author and location archive pages.

 Command Options
 ---------------